robchendev/Guitardex_old/src/t/1-31/10-tap-harmonic/tap-harmonic.md

 exercises:
 ---

-Video:
-- 3<15> tap harmonic from the front
-- 3<15> tap harmonic from the side

 <div class="tabImg">
   <img src="tap-harmonic.jpg" />
 </div>

 Similar to an artificial harmonic, the tap harmonic has many ways to be notated, with T.H. instead of A.H. being commonly written above the harmonic.
+If the T.H. extends to multiple notes in a row with a dashed line, all those notes are tap harmonics.

 For example:

-- 3<22> with T.H. above - left hand presses on fret 3; right hand flicks fret 22
+- 1<20> with T.H. above - left hand presses on fret 1; right hand flicks fret 19
 - <19> with T.H. above - right hand flicks fret 19
 - <0> or 0 with T.H. above - right hand flicks fret 12